Tim Anderson Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the sixth-ranked team ERA among all league pitching staffs (3.49).
+- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.43).

-- Twins pitchers combine to allow 27 home runs (0.9 per game), the seventh-fewest in the league.
+- Twins pitchers combine to give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- The Twins will send Ryan (5-0) to the mound to make his sixth start of the season.
-He is 5-0 with a 2.81 ERA and 36 strikeouts through 32 2/3 innings pitched.
+- The Twins will send Varland (0-0) out to make his second start of the season.

-- The right-hander's most recent time out was on Tuesday against the New York Yankees, when he threw seven innings, surrendering one earned run while giving up seven hits.
+- The righty last pitched on Friday, April 14 against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.